MathIsFun0/Immolate-Old-Repo/README.md

 ## Usage
 Start a new random seed run in Balatro.
-To start the program, run the command `py immolate.py` and switch to Balatro.
+To start the seed searcher, run the command `py immolate_runner.py` and switch to Balatro.
+Copy the include folder and the file immolate.py to write your own programs with Immolate's functions.

 Recommended/required game settings:
 - Game Speed: 4